Ashfaq Parvez Kayani: War in Afghanistan and the United States

 About the Afghan war, Kayani is reported to have said, "the Pakistani people believe that the real aim of U.S. [war] strategy is to denuclearize Pakistan."

 In January 2011, and after, there was criticism of General Kayani's handling of the Raymond Davis saga.
 Davis, a CIA contractor, was hastily tried and acquitted of murder charges in exchange for blood money paid to relatives of the victims, after which he was sent out of Pakistan within a matter of hours.
 Knowing the dynamics of the Pakistani state and the nature of this particular case, it was impossible for Davis to be released and deported from Pakistan without the knowledge and co-operation of Pakistan's Army and the Inter-Services Intelligence (ISI).

 The day after Davis' release, over 40 people were killed in the Datta Khel airstrike in North Waziristan in the FATA, in a drone strike by a US Predator aircraft.
 The target appeared to be a compound operated by Hafiz Gul Bahadur, a Tehrik-i-Taliban leader.
 The dead included local tribal leaders.
 The strike, intended to further the local war effort, instead added to the unpopularity of drone strikes and added to the anti-American sentiment in Pakistan.
 Kayani conducted a rare press conference in which he condemned the drone strike (even persuading the Pakistani government to summon American Ambassador to Pakistan, Cameron Munter, and lodge a "protest in the strongest possible terms") and labelled it "intolerable".
 In 2011, after delivering a long lecture at the National Defence University, one staff officer reportedly got up and challenged his policy of co-operation with the United States.
 The officer asked, "If they don't trust us, how can we trust them?" according to one professor who was briefed on the session.
 General Kayani essentially responded, "We can't."

-Kayani's comments about the Datta Khel strike came to be put in the broader context of public and private communications by Pakistani officials with Washington, including an April 2011, visit by the head of the ISI, Lt.
+Kayani's comments about the Datta Khel strike were viewed in the broader context of public and private communications by Pakistani officials with Washington, including an April 2011, visit by the head of the ISI, Lt.
 Gen. Ahmed Shuja Pasha, to CIA Director Leon Panetta at CIA headquarters. "[S]ome officials in both countries [were] saying intelligence ties [we]re at their lowest point since the Sept.
 11, 2001, attacks spurred the alliance," according to one report.
 The report went on to say the overall communications included private demands that the CIA suspend drone strikes and also reduce the number of US intelligence and Special Operations personnel in the country.
-After the ISI-CIA meeting, CIA spokesman George Little said the intelligence relationship "remains on solid footing."
+After the ISI-CIA meeting, CIA spokesman George Little stated that the intelligence relationship "remains on solid footing".